GreatFruitOmsk/pyqtdeploy-mirror/doc/introduction.rst

 Python v2.7 or Python v3.3 or later.
 It supports deployment to desktop platforms (Linux, Windows and OS/X) and to mobile platforms (iOS and Android).

+Normally you would create statically compiled versions of the Python interpreter library, any third party extension modules, PyQt and Qt.
+This way your application has no external dependencies.
+In fact this approach is required when deploying to iOS.
+However there is nothing to stop you using shared versions of any of these components in order to reduce the size of the application, but at the cost of increasing the complexity of the deployment.

 :program:`pyqtdeploy` itself requires PyQt5 and Python v3.2 or later.

 :program:`pyqtdeploy` works by taking the individual modules of a PyQt